bear-block/callx/README.md

   onCallMissed: (data) => {
     // Called when call is missed
   },
-  // NEW: Call end scenario events
+  // Call end scenario events
   onCallAnsweredElsewhere: (data) => {
     // Called when call is answered on another device },